-After two negative years, Liechtenstein's public budgets reported a consolidated revenue surplus again since 2014.
+After two negative years, Liechtenstein's public budgets reported a consolidated revenue surplus again in 2014 and 2015.
 The net assets of the social security funds and the local government have risen continuously since 2011, while an increase has been observed for the central government only since 2013.
-In 2017, the consolidated net assets of all levels of Liechtenstein (central government, local government, social security funds) amounted to CHF 7.8 billion (2016: CHF 7.1 billion), i.e. CHF 203'962 per inhabitant.
-By comparison, the total net assets of all government sub-sectors in Switzerland in 2017 amounted to CHF 35'097 per capita.
+In 2015, the consolidated net assets of all levels of Liechtenstein (central government,